 What do you think of when you hear the word “motorcycle?”

 While we don’t speak for all riders, we want to focus on the bad behavior and decisions cyclists can make when driving.
 There are several riders who are extremely cautious and go to great lengths to ride safely.
 However, others throw caution to the wind and drive recklessly.
-Reckless behavior in the state of Georgia includes wheelies, burnouts, racing and other “bad” behavior.
+Reckless behavior in the state of Georgia includes wheelies, burnouts, racing, and other “bad” behavior.

+Georgia outlaws various types of reckless motorcycle driving.
+One of which is laying drags.
 Laying drags is a misdemeanor in the State of Georgia.
 The law (O.C.G.A § 40-6-251) states:

 - No driver of any motor vehicle shall operate the vehicle upon the public streets, highways, public or private driveways, airport runways, or parking lots in such a manner as to create a danger to persons or property by intentionally and unnecessarily causing the vehicle to move in a zigzag or circular course or to gyrate or spin around, except to avoid a collision or injury or damage.

-- The offenses described in this Code section shall be sufficiently identified on any traffic ticket, warrant, accusation or indictment when referred to as “laying drags.”
+- The offenses described in this Code section shall be sufficiently identified on any traffic ticket, warrant, accusation, or indictment when referred to as “laying drags.”

-- This Code section does not apply to drivers operating vehicles in or on any raceway, drag strip or similar place customarily and lawfully used for such purposes.
+- This Code section does not apply to drivers operating vehicles in or on any raceway, drag strip, or similar place customarily and lawfully used for such purposes.